 We should not underestimate the impact of a lack of sleep.

-And yet, research has shown us that stress is a strong predictor of poor sleep quality (Hu, Visser, & Kaiser, 2019).
+And yet, research has shown us that stress is a strong predictor of poor sleep quality (Hu et al., 2019).

 By implementing mindfulness techniques into our daily schedule, along with sounds and even smells that promote a sense of calm, we can reduce stress, improve sleep, and protect both our physical and mental health.

-Some of the soundscapes available—water, wind, etc. are particularly effective—are worth exploring and potentially tap into some earlier, ancestral responses (Dunbar, Kaskatis, MacDonald, & Barra, 2012).
+Some soundscapes, including water, wind, etc., are particularly effective and worth exploring to potentially tap into some earlier, ancestral responses (Dunbar, Kaskatis, MacDonald, & Barra, 2012).

 Thank you for reading.

 - Barrett, E., & Martin, P. (2016).
 Extreme: Why some people thrive at the limits.
 Oxford University Press.

 - Blanaru, M., Bloch, B., Vadas, L., Arnon, Z., Ziv, N., Kremer, I., & Haimov, I. (2012).
 The effects of music relaxation and muscle relaxation techniques on sleep quality and emotional measures among individuals with posttraumatic stress disorder.
 Mental Illness, 4(13), 59–65.